Home → Frequently Asked Questions

 Can a public body or agency hold an emergency meeting?

 Yes.
 Public notice of an emergency meeting must be provided to local representatives of the media, whenever practicable.
 The notice must include the time and location of the meeting and be provided by the same or faster means used to notify the members of the public body or agency conducting the public proceeding.
-1 M.R.S. § 406 The requirements that the meeting be open to the public, that any person be permitted to attend and that records or minutes of the meeting be made and open for public inspection still apply.
+1 M.R.S. § 406 The requirements that the meeting be open to the public, that any person be permitted to attend and that a record of the meeting be made and open for public inspection still apply.
 1 M.R.S. § 403

 Can public bodies or agencies hold a closed-door discussion?